GasComIT/MasterBot/README.md

 ## MasterBot

-Help control bots on your server
+Help control all telegram bots on your server.

 ### Functions: